YDA93/devkit/README.md

 Log files are generated automatically for setup, teardown, and update steps, with timestamps for easy tracking.
 Secret files are written to /tmp/env_secrets securely during execution and deleted after loading.
 With these GCloud integrations, DevKit boosts your cloud automation game by allowing you to fully manage GCP Django deployments from the terminal — from project provisioning to full teardown and redeployment. ☁️🚀

+> DevKit is your all-in-one, scriptable Swiss Army knife for macOS development environments.
+Automate everything — and focus on building.